wilsonquach99/Data-Analyst-Portfolio/README.md

 #### Key steps taken:

 * Cleaned the dataset by identifying and removing duplicates, filling missing values, and ensuring the accuracy of price data.
-* Created a dynamic chart with slicers to visualize seasonal trends and allow filtering by suburb, price range, or time period.
+* Created a dynamic chart with slicers to visualise seasonal trends and allow filtering by suburb, price range, or time period.
 * Created pivot tables to aggregate and analyse data by key dimensions, such as suburb, property type, and time period
 * Implemented a simple macro that allows users to switch between different parts of the dashboard such as refreshing and returning to the home menu